enginebai/Algorithms/topics/linked-list.md

 | Deletion   | the last node     | `O(1)` | O(n)               | `O(1)` // optimized by storing  `tail`  node |
 | Search     | a given node      | O(n)   | O(n)               | O(n)                                         |

+## Sentinel Node
+The code would be simpler if we could ignore the boundary conditions at the head and tail.
+A *sentinel* is a dummy node that help us to simiplify the boundary conditions.
+For more example, please see [203.
+Remove Linked List Elements](../leetcode/203.remove-linked-list-elements.md) and [82.
+Remove Duplicates from Sorted List II](../leetcode/82.remove-dpulicates-from-sorted-list-ii.md).

 ## Circular Linked List
 Linked list with the last node has reference to the head.